Go Brother!

-Go Brother! (快把我哥带走) is a 2018 Chinese comedy film film co-written and directed by Cheng Fen-fen, based on the manhua series Please Take My Brother Away! by You Ling.
+Go Brother! (快把我哥带走) is a 2018 Chinese comedy film co-written and directed by Cheng Fen-fen, based on the manhua series Please Take My Brother Away! by You Ling.
 It stars Zhang Zifeng and Peng Yuchang as a bickering sibling duo, with the fed-up younger sister, Shi Miao, wishing her mischievous brother away, only to wake up and discover he is now her best friend's brother, leading her to uncover his hidden secrets.
 The film was theatrically released on August 17, 2018.

 Plot

 Middle school girl Shi Miao is often teased by her mischievous older brother, Shi Fen, and as a result, she doesn’t like him very much.
 Meanwhile, their parents' relationship is on the verge of collapse, but Shi Fen seems indifferent, which only makes Shi Miao even more frustrated with him.
 She frequently discusses strategies with her best friend, Miao Miao, hoping to mend her parents' relationship, but all their attempts end in failure.

 One day, overwhelmed with frustration, Shi Miao makes a birthday wish for someone to take her brother away.
 To her surprise, her wish comes true.
 When she wakes up the next morning, Shi Fen has become Miao Miao's brother.
 It is only then that Shi Miao begins to understand the true intentions behind her brother's past actions.